 “I suggest you answer carefully, because the length of your lifespan depends on it.
 Where.
 Is.
 Terra-san?”

 Meika looked up in a calculating manner and smiled.
 “She returned to her own clan.
-When I informed her you would be welcomed here, she replied ‘Ah, is that so?’
-When she turned around, it seemed like she had given up on you as easily as that.”
+When I informed her you would be welcomed back here, she replied, ‘Ah, is that so?’
+When she turned around, it seemed like she had given up on you, just like that.”

 “You’re lying,” Diode responded, quickly brushing her off.
 “That would never happen.
-At any rate, I must have either been brought back here by force or… no, I slipped out of her hands.
+At any rate, I must have either been brought back here by force or... no, I slipped out of her hands.
 There’s no way the Trades would conveniently have an ambush ready, since they only rescued us by chance.
-So, the Gendō on site must have carried out my abduction.
+So, my abduction must have been carried out by Gendō on site.
 They used everything they had there just to capture a young woman.
 That’s obviously more or less what happened.”

 “Sigh, you see through me so easily.
 Well, it was a little white lie,” Meika admitted, unashamed.
 Then, boastfully, she continued.
-“At any rate, it was a trivial price paid for the sake of returning you to my side.”
+“At any rate, it was a trivial price to pay for the sake of returning you to my side.”

-“I’m not coming back to it.”
+“I’m not returning to it.”
 Diode felt a little relief knowing Terra wasn’t caught up in the situation.
 “I left to get away from you in the first place.”

 “No, I–”

-“You were really too concerned about those, weren’t you?
-Drugs… and that.”
+“You really were too concerned with those, weren’t you?
+Drugs... and that.”

 “Please keep violence to a minimum within the Typhoon Palace, Kanna-sama.”